 The Debt Service Coverage Ratio (DSCR) is a financial benchmark that measures the relationship between the cash flow available to service debt and the debt payments due within a specific period.
 It's normally expressed as a ratio, which indicates the number of times the cash flow covers the debt arrears.

 Lenders frequently use DSCR as a crucial factor in determining the creditworthiness of a borrower, and investors count on it to estimate the risk associated with a deal.
 Below, you will learn how DSCR is calculated a few different ways that produce slightly different values.
-The simplest way to calculate DSCR is to divide Net Operating Income (NOI) by Principal and Interest (P&I).
+The standard DSCR calculation for 1-4 unit residential investment properties is Rent ÷ PITIA or Rent ÷ ITIA in the case of DSCR loans with an initial interest only period.

 DSCR | Meaning |